absolunet/docs-node-ioc/src/docs/07_tests/02_test-class/en.md

 }
 ```

-If you need to expect a service to be bound, you can use the `expectBound`, or `expectNotBound` for the opposite behaviour.
+If you need to expect a service to be bound, you can use the `expectBound`, or `expectNotBound` for the opposite behavior.

 ```javascript
 class SomeTest extends TestCase {